Background pattern

 Lidocaine Hydrochloride

-• Follow exactly the administration instructions for the medication contained in this prospect or those indicated by your doctor, dentist, or pharmacist.
+• Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor, dentist, or pharmacist.

 • If you need advice or more information, consult your pharmacist.

-• If you experience adverse effects, consult your doctor, dentist, or pharmacist, even if they do not appear in this prospect.
+• If you experience side effects, consult your doctor, dentist, or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 • You should consult a doctor or dentist if it worsens or does not improve after 2 days and the underlying cause is unknown.